MarTnquesada/tfm/README.md

 ### Corpora
-This work used almost exclusively corpora released in the WMT14 translation task (see https://www.statmt.org/wmt14/translation-task.html).
+This work used exclusively corpora released in the WMT14 translation task (see https://www.statmt.org/wmt14/translation-task.html).

 *Monolingual data:*
 - *EN*: News Crawl 2011-2013